Avatar

 }

-Another way, use __super keyword.
-It used by Visual Studio compiler, which is supported by Unreal Engine by default.
+Alternatively, use __super keyword.
+It is used by Visual Studio compiler, which is supported by Unreal Engine by default.

 void FOurEditorDragDropAction::OnDrop(bool bDropWasHandled, const FPointerEvent& MouseEvent)